 Margaret and her unmarried sister Sabina A. Minerd (1852-1915) lived together for many years on a farm near Ohiopyle, Fayette County.

-Fayette County court records on file in Uniontown show that the sisters were assisted financially in part by Huffman Liston, a neighbor.
+Fayette County court records on file in Uniontown show that the sisters were assisted financially in part by Huffman Liston of Dunbar, a friend.

 Yet Margaret did not die of the illness, and five years later, in July 1898, the Courier reported that Margaret's twin nephews Hadden and Joseph Miller of Uniontown had been weekend guests at her home.